Code-Institute-Submissions/milestone-project-61/TESTING.md

         - This has now been fixed by providing the new URLs and the photos/gifs are displaying in the popups.
 The esri popups used by the ArcGIS map cannot take a local file location as a source, which is why the URLs have been used.

 #### Map: Tablet
-- The map section functions exactly as it does on the mobile device.
+- The map section functions almost exactly as it does on the mobile device.
     - It occupies the whole viewport.
     - All navigation elements are in the same place.
     - The jQuery to test if it is a touchscreen device is functioning, as the scroll icon and the scrollable column on the right-hand side a present and functioning.
 - On the tablet, the bug with having to click below the markers to open the popup is not present.

 #### Map: Desktop
+The map section functions almost exactly as it does on the mobile and tablet devices.
+     - I am pleased to see the bug with the images and gifs in the popup markers has now been fixed.
+     - The bug with having to click below the markers that was present on the mobile device, but not on the tablet device, is now present again.
+I have tried again to fix it by giving a positive y-offset to the point marked by the marker but this has not fixed it.
+Reducing the y-offset of the marker itself does not fix it either.

 ### Contact
 The EmailJS Service used to send the user's responses to the contact form as an email to my email address has been tested with a test email: